emsifa/evo/README.md

 php artisan vendor:publish --tag=evo-config
 ```

-It will generate `config/evo.php` in your project directory.
+It will create `config/evo.php` in your project directory.
 Take a look, and modify it as you want.

 ##### `Example` Attribute